-I love teaching my kids about eating healthy.
+I love teaching my children about making healthy choices when it comes to meals and snacks.
 It’s a skill that I wish I could master for myself and when I’m talking to them about healthy food choices, the mommy guilt kicks in (in a good way) and reminds me that I should be taking my own advice.
-One of my big things is that we need to eat from all the different food groups in a balanced way.
-We may not follow the ‘my plate’ guidelines exactly, but I do make all the food groups available to my kids each day.
+Healthy food activities for preschoolers should teach them to eat from all the different food groups in a balanced way.
+Fun food group activities can teach healthy eating, and vocabulary for a variety of foods, in a positive way.
+No nagging necessary, moms!

 We have continued this for the last 11 years and I can say with pleasure that my kids will seek out fruit for a snack before they will seek out cookies and other junk food items.
 (In part because they know it’s not in the house and we would have to make it from scratch in order to have it.)

 As the kids have gotten older, I’ve put more of the food choice responsibility into their hands.
 I provide them with a good variety of breakfast choices, by buying the food.
 Now the older three kids, ages 11, 9 and 6 are responsible for preparing their own breakfast of choice.
 One consistently chooses oatmeal, one will choose granola over chocolate balls, and one likes a variety.
 When the cereal runs out for the week they like yogurt and fruit for breakfast.

 Here are some questions you can ask your kids when making food choices: